hao83/hao83.github.io/_posts/2023-03-27-Assignment2.markdown

 * Hotspots of Drug/narcotic crime

 This plot tracks the number of drug/narcotic in San Francisco related to the area.
-This heatmaps
+This heatmaps reveals that all the areas of San Francisco are suffering from the drug/narcotic crime, in the other words, drug/narcotic is a really pervasive crime in San Francisco which the police need to focus on.

 <iframe src="{{page.folium}}" width="100%" height="600px" frameborder="0">
     Sorry, your browser doesn't support iframes.